mekowalski/streams-client/NOTES.md

 - Also need to decide which path to use when using each different component (current idea)
 - All of these components are related to Streams therefore separating them to a different folder helps organize the chaos

-- [] Begin setting up paths to visit in browser
+- [x] Begin setting up paths to visit in browser
   - hook up routes inside `App.js` file
+  - all routes are working properly to show the correct components

 Path | Component
 --- | ---
 / | StreamList